 At this point, Ann expressed enormous relief.
 Suddenly she knew why she had been so frustrated.

 We discussed with Roger the importance of accountability and clarified Ann's dilemma about being supportive.
 We ended the session asking Roger to define a homework assignment for himself: defining what changes he might make in his thoughts, feelings or actions.
 We did not want him to go back into passivity between sessions.

 To summarize, when the couple is at an impasse look for:

 What are the benefits for each person if they get what they desire?

 How they can make it easier for the partner to give them what they want?

 Other questions you can ask are: Why do you want what you want?
 How have you gone about getting it?
 Why have you done it that way?
 How easy or difficult do you think it is for your partner to respond to you?
-These questions help the client move beyond passivity and begin making their life better.
+These questions help the client move beyond passive behavior and begin making their life better.